MacRush7/ecen5783-eid-project1-f19-rushi-poorn/README.md

 •	The last step under this section then would be to run the main.py script that will by itself modify the MySQL database tables as required for data storage and acquisition.

 # Project Work

+For the project work, the breakup of the content was made into the following segments that involved different design and development goals:

+1. Interfacing of DHT22 with the Pi
+2. Design and integration of Matplotlib algorithm to create appropriate graphs
+3. Design and integration of QT GUI
+4. Design and integration of the MySQL database
+5. Addition of required/additional features to the project
+6. Integrated testing
+7. Code commenting
+8. GitHub and documentation management

+**Interfacing of DHT22 with the Pi:**

+•	This task was performed as a team by both the contributors in the team.
+Initially, the design and development of this segment was done individually but it was later merged into one working piece.

+**Design and integration of the Matplotlib algorithm:**

+•	This task was performed as a team by both the contributors in the team.
+The Matplotlib tool was explored on both ends and was later brought into one piece.

+**Design and integration of the QT GUI:**

+•	This task was performed individually by Poorn Mehta and was later merged with the project.

+**Design and integration of the MySQL database:**

+•	This task was performed individually by Rushi Macwan and was later merged with the project.

+**Addition of required/additional features to the Project:**

+•	This task was performed as a team by both the contributors in the team.
+However, the contribution breakup was also dependent on the above contributions.

+**Integrated testing:**

+•	This task was performed as a team by both the contributors in the team.
+However, the contribution breakup was also dependent on the above contributions.

+**Code Commenting:**

+•	This task was performed individually by Poorn Mehta and was later merged with the project.

+**GitHub documentation management:**

+•	This task was performed individually by Rushi Macwan and was later merged with the project.

 # Project Additions